-- being over friendly with children
+being over friendly with children

-- having favourites

-- taking photographs of children on their mobile phone, contrary to school policy

-- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or
+- behaved towards a child or children in a way that indicates they may pose a risk of harm to children, (suitability threshold) - behaved or may have behaved in a way that indicates they may not be suitable to work with children (transferable risk threshold). - having favourites - taking photographs of children on their mobile phone, contrary to school policy - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - humiliating children

-- humiliating children.

-When concerns/allegations meet the harm threshold Gade Valley Primary School are required to comply with both Part Four of KCSiE and also Hertfordshire Safeguarding Children Partnership procedures manual section 5.1.5 Managing Allegations Against Adults Who Work With Children and Young People (proceduresonline.com)
+When concerns/allegations meet the harm threshold Bonneygrove and Millbrook Primary Federation are required to comply with both Part Four of KCSiE and also Hertfordshire Safeguarding Children Partnership procedures manual section 5.1.5 Managing Allegations

+Against Adults Who Work With Children and Young People (proceduresonline.com)

-All staff and volunteers at Gade Valley Primary School are required to immediately report any level of concerns about behaviour and/or conduct of adult working/volunteering with children towards a child to leadership and management.
-This includes reporting adults who are providing out of school activities/leasing Gade Valley Primary School facilities.
+All staff and volunteers at Bonneygrove and Millbrook Primary Federation are required to immediately report any level of concerns about behaviour and/or conduct of adult working/volunteering with children towards a child to leadership and management.
+This includes reporting adults who are providing out of school activities/leasing Bonneygrove and Millbrook Primary Federation facilities.

-It is important for staff or any person associated with Gade Valley Primary School to know who to report concerns to:
+It is important for staff or any person associated with Bonneygrove and Millbrook Primary Federation to know who to report concerns to: